evmts/tevm-monorepo/docs-alpha/getting-started/why.md

 EVMts solves this by melting all this configuration the developer used to do into the build tooling itself so developers can focus on their applications

 1. `Contract abis` - EVMts bundler bundles contract into `EVMtsContract` objects that interop with tooling like `Wagmi`.
 You can use EVMts without even knowing what an ABI is.
 2. `Contract names` - EVMts has tight integration with your typescript language server.
-This means your editor will have autoimport and autocompletion for your `.sol` contracts!
+This means your editor will have autoimport and autocompletion for your `.sol` contracts! 🏗️🚧 note language features are currently minimal and not fully implemented
 3. `Contract addresses` - Addresses are configured in the `evmts.config.ts` file will be bundled into your contracts.
 Additionally, if you use forge-deploy or hardhat-deploy the address detection happens automatically based on deploy artifacts.
 You even can see the addresses via hovering over the contract in your editor
 4. `Method names` - EVMts uses [abitype](todo.link) under the hood to provide full autocompletion and typesafety for method names and their arguments